 - Severe bleeding from your lungs

 Other types of aspergillosis

-In addition to your lungs, aspergillus can invade other areas of the body, such as your sinuses.
-In your sinuses, it can cause a stuffy nose, drainage (possibly bloody), inflammation, fever, facial pain and headache.
+Aspergillus can invade areas of the body other than your lungs, such as your sinuses.
+In your sinuses, it can cause a stuffy nose, drainage that's possibly bloody, inflammation, fever, facial pain and headache.